Pavn31/GhostFiles/README.md

 10 MB
 ```

-This can be changed in `main.py`.
+The threshold can be changed in `main.py`.

 ### Safe Trash Support

 Ghost Files does not permanently delete selected files.

-Instead, it moves them to the Linux Trash using:
+**Linux**

+Uses:

 ```text
 gio trash
 ```

-If `gio` is unavailable, the application falls back to the standard user Trash directory.
+with a fallback to the standard Linux Trash directory when `gio` is unavailable.

+**Windows**

+Uses the Python `send2trash` library to move files to the Windows Recycle Bin.

+This provides a safer alternative to permanent deletion.

 ### Project Health